 2. Stabilized Earth Road

-The road whose foundation and the wearing surface is made up of one or two compacted layers of stabilized soil is called stabilized earth road.
+The road whose foundation and the wearing surface are made up of one or two compacted layers of stabilized soil is called stabilized earth road.

 Stabilized earth road is capable of withstanding high load and traffic.
 It is more durable than ordinary earth roads.